A Two-Stage Reactive Auction Framework for the Multi-Depot Rural Postman Problem with Dynamic Vehicle Failures: Acknowledgments

 \section{Acknowledgments}

-This work was partly supported by a gift from Dr.\ Alex Mehr (Ph.D. ’03) through the Design Decision Support Laboratory Research and Education Fund and partly by an Army Cooperative Agreement W911NF2120076.
+This work was partly supported by a gift from Dr.\ Alex Mehr (Ph.D. ’03) through the Design Decision Support Laboratory Research and Education Fund, the Dean's fellowship program and partly by an Army Cooperative Agreement W911NF2120076.
 Finally, the authors acknowledge the University of Maryland High-Performance Computing resources (\href{http://hpcc.umd.edu}{{Zaratan}}) made available for conducting the research reported in this article.